 By HAYLEY BEAUCHAMP

-Single show tickets may also be purchased beginning Aug.
-25, at the Honeywell Center box office from 8 a.m. to 5 p.m.
-Monday through Friday, by calling (260) 563-1102 or visiting www.honeywellcenter.org.
+Tickets may be purchased at the Honeywell Center Box Office from 8 a.m. to 5 p.m.
+Monday through Friday by calling (260) 563-1102, or online at www.honeywellcenter.org.

 The Honeywell Foundation seeks to provide artistic, social, cultural and recreational opportunities for all.
 The Foundation operates the Honeywell Center, Honeywell House, Eagles Theatre, Charley Creek Inn, the Dr. James Ford Historic Home and the 13-24 Drive In.
 All programs and activities are supported by gifts from individuals, businesses, the Indiana Arts Commission (a state agency) and the National Endowment for the Arts (a federal agency).